succi0303/reveal-ck-docker/README.md

 - [reveal-ck](http://jedcn.github.io/reveal-ck/)

-This docker image is for executing reveal-ck in isorated environment.
+This docker image is for executing reveal-ck in isolated environment.

 ## Usage

-## Run docker image
+### Run docker image

 Specify `-p 10000:10000` to access the reveal-ck web server.